 Mar 8 2013 by Colin Rutherford, Kilmarnock Standard

-Sheriff Alistair Watson deferred sentence and called for a criminal justice social work report.
+Sheriff Elizabeth McFarlane deferred sentence until April 3 and called for a criminal justice social work report.

 She said: “For somebody to be so intoxicated at quarter past 12, in charge of two children under 16, is quite alarming.”